On the number of components of a complete intersection of real quadrics: Theta characteristics

-\proof As is well known, the vanishing of a theta characteristic is a condition analytic with respect to the coefficients of the curve.
+\proof As is well known, the vanishing of a theta characteristic is an analytic condition with respect to the coefficients of the curve.
 (Essentially, this statement follows from the fact that the Riemann $\Theta$-divisor depends on the coefficients analytically.)
-Hence, in the space of pairs $(C,\theta)$, where $C$ is a nonsingular plane curve of degree $d$ and $\theta$ is a theta characteristic on~$C$, the pairs $(C,\theta)$ with non-vanishing $\theta$ form a Zariski open set.
-Since there does exist a curve of degree $d$ with a non-zero theta characteristic (\eg, any nonsingular spectral curve, see \ref{nonvanishing}), this set is nonempty and hence dense in the (only) component formed by the even theta characteristics other than $\frac12(d-3)H$. \endproof
+Hence, in the space of pairs $(C,\theta)$, where $C$ is a nonsingular plane curve of degree $d$ and $\theta$ is an even theta characteristic on~$C$, the pairs $(C,\theta)$ with non-vanishing $\theta$ form a Zariski open set.
+Since there does exist a curve of degree $d$ with a non-vanishing even theta characteristic (\eg, any nonsingular spectral curve, see \ref{nonvanishing}), this set is nonempty and hence dense in the (only) component formed by the even theta characteristics other than $\frac12(d-3)H$. \endproof